 “His job was to be the navigator of the ship.
 His job was very important,” Foster said.
 “I think everyone should leave a legacy behind and I think what my husband has done and the other 36 sailors has done -- they served as a hero."

-The USS Stark was decommissioned at Mayport in 1999.
+The ship was eventually repaired and returned to service.
+It was decommissioned at Mayport in 1999.